1. Low Minimum Investment

 5. Existing Financing

-Typically, TIC properties already have non-recourse financing in place and can be assumed without qualification or loan assumption fees.
+Typically, tenant in common properties already have non-recourse financing in place and can be assumed without qualification or loan assumption fees.

 A TIC closing can take place within days of identification by eliminating the negotiation process, the loan qualification process, the credit checks, and the appraisal work.

-By maintaining a secondary market of TIC ownership interest, new investors can select seasoned properties, and existing owners can liquidate their partial- ownership interest.
+By maintaining a secondary market of tenant in common ownership interest, new investors can select seasoned properties, and existing owners can liquidate their partial- ownership interest.

-A TIC investor receives a monthly check without the bother of day-to-day investment management.
+A tenant in common investor receives a monthly check without the bother of day-to-day investment management.